aarondfrancis/flaky/README.md

     })
 ```

 Now your function can fail 10 times in a row without alerting you, but on the 11th failure the exception will be thrown.
+If the callback succeeds, the consecutive failure counter will be reset.

 ### Total Failures